~ HAPPY HOLIDAYS ~ (We will be closed for Christmas and New Years from Dec 22 - Jan 6)

 IDC Staff Instructor

 Chris did six resort dives with his wife over the years until his wife finally signed them up to get certified while in the Bahamas in 2007.
 Since then, he is sure there are times when his wife must question that decision, because almost every weekend during the diving season he is in the water rather than at home mowing grass and doing chores.
 Chris is now a IDC Staff Instructor and teaches many specialties.
-In addition, he is certified as a PADI Tec Gas Blender, PSI Tank Inspector and Scubapro and Cressi regulator technician.
+In addition, he is certified as a PADI Tec Gas Blender, PSI Tank Inspector as well as being a technician for Cressi, Mares and Sherwood regulators.
 He has been lucky enough to dive many places around the world.
 However, as the saying goes, there is no place like home, and his favorite place to dive is the wrecks off the New Jersey coast.

 Scott Savarese